ReKon64/SPADE/plugindevguide.md

-# SPADE Plugin Development Guide
+# SPADE Plugin Development / Style Guide

 This guide explains how to write robust, dependency-aware plugins for SPADE, using the `enum_http_whatweb` plugin as a template.